fringefilmsoz/SIP/Installation-(Odroid-C2).md

 Then proceed setup as in original wiki page.

 **Note:** default systemd startup script will not work if you install SIP under root user.
-You have to fix it manually (edit file and change paths), or add pi user and install SIP under pi user to /home/pi/SIP/ folder.
+You have to fix it manually (edit file sip.service, change paths)

 # Relay board plugin setup